dansmith9/TrinketBigRedButton/README.md

-# Adaftuit Big Red Button using Trinket M0
+# Adafruit Big Red Button using Trinket M0
 A project to house an Adafruit massive arcade button and Trinket M0

 ## Known issues: